Spin

 “Harv, it’s going to happen when it happens.
 To me, to you, to the man next door.
 We all have a time.
 When you’re supposed to go, you go.
 No sooner, no later.”

-Mourning had just begun when a virus and its attendant isolation wrapped around the world.
+Mourning had just begun when a virus and its attendant isolation enveloped the world.
 Day by day, Harvey wondered what would finally take him.
-The illness seemed the perfect vehicle for his departure, but the suffering of solitude would surely take its toll.
+The illness seemed the perfect vehicle for his departure, but it passed by, leaving behind the suffering of solitude to take its toll.

 Cut off from the world, flashbacks began again, not of war but of stolen love.
-He was surrounded by triggers.
-Each surface of the apartment had felt her touch, every street her step, and the sand that slipped through her toes and the brine she liked to wade in stretched further than he could see.
-He often heard her calm voice and could see her everywhere—the long silver hair, kind face, thin frame, loving eyes, and wrinkled, crepey skin.
+Triggers surrounded him.
+Every surface of the apartment had felt her touch, every street her step, and the sand that slipped through her toes and the brine she liked to wade in stretched further than he could see.
+He often heard her calm voice and saw her everywhere—the long silver hair, kind face, thin frame, loving eyes, and wrinkled, crepey skin.
 Hers was a beauty that only grew with each passing year.
-But recollections were only temporary comforts, and even when the quarantines were lifted, Harvey was left despondent and cursed with wounds far worse than those received in war.
+But recollections were only temporary comforts, and even when the quarantines were lifted, Harvey was left despondent and cursed with wounds far worse than those he received in war.

 In the late afternoon, without fail, the ocean beckoned.
 It was an easy walk to the beach, so Harvey strolled along the boardwalk before trudging through the sand to his favorite spot on the water, where the rocks and remnants of a crumbled jetty provided a place to sit.
 The cold didn’t faze him.
 He sought peace there, however temporary, while gazing at the horizon, watching the waves break, or studying a blurry, distant freighter.
 He would sit motionless with his eyes closed, meditating, trying to feel the earth's rotation.
 After a long while, he took a deep breath, and she was there.

 “Vivi, my love.
 I can’t wait.
 I’m no good for anything anymore.
 I’m alone now, slow, and my hearing… Why hasn’t it happened?
 There can’t be anything left to do.
 Our son is going off across the country, not that it will be any different than when he was a few hours away.
 Jason will never come home, and the only use he has for me is money, of which there isn’t very much.
 Tony is gone now, so I’m left with Jack, and you know how that is.
-Without you, everything has been so much harder than I could have imagined.
+Without you, everything has been harder than I ever could have imagined.
 I’m an old man going through the motions and getting angrier each day.
-Long-life fatigue, I guess.
-And God, this place.
+Maybe that’s just long-life fatigue.
+But God, this place.
 I tell you, something bad is happening, something really bad.
 People are changing in all the wrong ways.”
-Harvey shook his head and watched the surf a while longer before deciding to head home.
+Harvey shook his head and watched the surf for what felt like hours before heading home.

-On the boardwalk, he found an empty bench to catch his breath and brush the sand away.
+On the boardwalk, he found an empty bench to catch his breath and brush the sand away from his feet.

-“We had our first date here,” she whispered.
+“We had our first date here,” he heard her whisper.

 “I remember.
 Everything was different.
 But they still have our ride.”
 Harvey smiled, looking up at the Wonder Wheel.